ceurws/ToolsEswc/README.md

 --------------
 The SPARQL queries corresponding to the individual SemPub2015 queries are located in [sparql/ESWC2015-queries.txt](https://github.com/FitLayout/ToolsEswc/blob/master/sparql/ESWC2015-queries.txt).

 The transformation query from the domain-independent logical model to the domain-dependent CEUR workshop ontology is located in [logicalTree2domain.sparql](https://github.com/FitLayout/ToolsEswc/blob/master/src/main/resources/sparql/logicalTree2domain.sparql).
+The transformation itself is included in the `transformToDomain()` call so it's not necessary to execute this query manually.